Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers: Method

 \section{Method}

-We propose the \textbf{MOD-DiT} framework, with its workflow illustrated in Figure~\ref{fig:Workflow of MOD-DiT} and the detailed algorithm provided in Appendix~\ref{alg:mask_generation}, whose design is strictly guided by the empirical insights in Section \ref{sec:motivation}.
-To realize the dynamic sparse attention mechanism of MOD-DiT, we construct the framework through three core steps: sparsity map reconstruction, linear pattern prediction, and dynamic mask generation.
-These steps work in synergy to model the dynamic evolution of attention patterns in video diffusion transformers, enabling sampling-free and high-accuracy sparse attention for efficient video generation.
+We propose the \textbf{MOD-DiT} framework (detailed in Algorithm \ref{alg:mask_generation}), built upon the empirical insights from Section \ref{sec:motivation}.
+It achieves sampling-free, dynamic sparse attention through a streamlined three-step pipeline: sparsity map reconstruction, linear pattern prediction, and dynamic mask generation.

 \textbf{Key Notations.} We define: \( t \) as the denoising step, \( t_p^{(i)} = m + i \cdot \Delta t \) (\( i \geq 0 \)) as the linear prediction step with interval $\Delta t$, and \( S^{(t)} \in \mathbb{R}^{n \times n} \) as the attention sparsity map.